 After parking across the street from E.H.
 Montgomery General Store, and walk (away from the road) to the trail, if you turn right, you’ll start on the out and back trail through the woods.
 It’s just a bit over 1 mile each way from this point.

 There are some informational signs along the way that give historical background, but they all need to be replaced, as they’re worn out and hard to read.
+(Note: this article was written a little while ago, so they might have been replaced.)

 You’ll cross two roads, Old Beatty Ford Road and State Road 2352.
 Between these two crossings there is, surprisingly, a bamboo forest.